steveyttt/myDocker/kubernetes/README.md

 * Currently running v1.18
 * Kube has a [Playground](https://www.katacoda.com/courses/kubernetes/playground)
 * For local testing it is easiest to use docker desktop
-* You can deploy with declarative YAML or with the CLI
+* You can deploy with declarative YAML or imperatively with the CLI
 * Handy logging tool [stern](https://github.com/wercker/stern)

+#### Emulation tools
+#### Minikube
+* Minikube [releases](https://github.com/kubernetes/minikube/releases/).
+Suitable if you have docker toolbox.
+  * ```minikube implements a local Kubernetes cluster on macOS, Linux, and Windows. minikube's primary goals are to be the best tool for local Kubernetes application development and to support all Kubernetes features that fit.```

+#### Microk8s
+* [Microk8s](https://github.com/ubuntu/microk8s).
+Suitable if you have a running linux VM.
+  * ```Single-package fully conformant lightweight Kubernetes that works on 42 flavours of Linux.
+Perfect for - Developer workstations, IoT, Edge, CI/CD```
+  * uses snap to install kube
+  * doesnt include docker runtime by default
+  * Control things via ```microk8s``` cli commmands

 #### Declarative vs Imperative
 https://kubernetes.io/docs/concepts/overview/working-with-objects/object-management/